gilbertchen/duplicacy/GUIDE.md

    duplicacy password - Change the storage password

 USAGE:
-   duplicacy password [command options] [arguments...]
+   duplicacy password [command options]

 OPTIONS:
    -storage <storage name>  change the password used to access the specified storage
 ```

 #### Add